Nomination period opens for 2024 Aurora Awards

 HOW TO NOMINATE IN THE AURORAS

-To nominate, you first need to register to be a member of the CSFFA (Canadian SF & Fantasy Association), the organization that administers the awards.
+To nominate, you need to be a member of the Canadian SF & Fantasy Association (CSFFA), the organization that administers the awards.
+If you've nominated or voted in 2021-2023, you're already a member and can just jump down to "Already a Member?" below.
+Else...

 How to Register:

-- Go here and click on "Not a Member Yet?" to register for 2024.
+- Go here and click on "Not a Member Yet?"

 - Fill out your name, email, and home province

 - Select a username and password for the site.
-One weirdness with this form: you may find the first password box is filled with black dots.
-Just click in the box and hold down the "DELETE" key until they all disappear.
-Then enter your password in that box and in the one below to verify it.
+One weirdness with this form: the password box will be filled with black dots.
+Just click in the box, hold down the "DELETE" key until they disappear, then enter your new password there and in the box below to verify it.

-- Registration costs $10 CAD, but this allows you to both nominate (this step) and vote on the final ballot.
-Not much to pay, imo, to support Canadian SF & fantasy.
+- Registration is CA$10, which lets you nominate (this step) and vote on the final ballot.
+Not much to pay to support Canadian SF & fantasy, right?

-- Once you're logged in, click on the "Pay Membership Fee with PayPal" button at the bottom to be taken to a PayPal screen.
+- Once you're logged in, click on "Pay Membership Fee with PayPal."
 Don't use PayPal?
-You'll have the option to pay by debit or credit.
+You can also pay by debit or credit.

 You're registered!
-You'll then be taken back to the Aurora Awards site.
+You'll then be taken back to the Aurora Awards site so you can nominate (see below)!

 How to Nominate

-Click on "Log in" under "You Are A Member?" then enter your brand new username (or email) and password.
-You'll then be on the Aurora Awards main page.
-Select "Nominate" from the middle of the screen to access the online nomination form.
+- Select "Nomination" from the middle of the screen to access the online nomination form.

-To nominate a work, just click on one of the boxes under the category and select the appropriate title of the work you wish to nominate from the drop down list of eligible works.
-Click on the "Update nominations" button for the category, then move to your next category.
+- To nominate a work, just click on one of the boxes under the category and select the appropriate title of the work you wish to nominate from the drop down list of eligible works.

+- When you've finished nominating in a category, make sure you click on the "Update nominations" button for the category, then move to your next category.

 Again, my eligible works this year are: